-Get a Free Consultation With Our Belviq XR Lawyers
+Get a Free Consultation With Our Texas Belviq Lawyers

 The Dangerous Drug Litigation Group at our firm is an experienced team of trial lawyers that focus on the representation of Belviq patients.
-We are handling individual Belviq Cancer Lawsuits nationwide and currently accepting new cancer diagnosis cases in all 50 states.
+We are handling individual Belviq Cancer Lawsuits in Texas and nationwide and currently accepting new cancer diagnosis cases in all 50 states.

 If you were diagnosed with cancer after taking Belviq, Belviq XR, or alternative weight loss treatments, you should contact our law firm immediately to schedule a free consultation and legal action.
-You may be entitled to a settlement by filing a Belviq lawsuit against the drug manufacturer for past and future costs and a Texas Belviq lawyer can help with personal injury claims.
+You may be entitled to a settlement by filing a lawsuit against the drug manufacturer for past and future costs and a Texas Belviq lawyer can help with personal injury claims.